First published Feb 16, 2010 and updated as photos are sent in.

 Benny, a Seal Mitted mink Ragdoll cat

-– some of the kittens will get the cb from one parent and the cs from the other parent, which translates into the Mink color.
+– Some kittens will get the cb from one parent and the cs from the other, translating into the Mink color.
 They represent 50% of the litter, according to genetic statistics.
+Only half of the litter will be Mink when two Minks are bred, which adds to the challenge of developing this bloodline.

-Each of the kittens in the litter described above is 100% Mink, 100% traditional, and 100% Sepia, respectively.
-Just because they have Mink parents does not make Ragdoll cats Minks necessarily.
+Each kitten in the abovementioned litter is 100% mink, 100% traditional, and 100% sepia.
+Just because they have Mink parents does not make Ragdoll cats minks necessarily.
 This is a tactic used by some breeders to increase the value of the cats they are selling.

 What Does a Mink Ragdoll Look Like?

-Mink Ragdolls are a superior bloodline of Ragdoll cat, but what do they actually look like?
-What makes them superior, anyway?
-They got their name because the fur of this type of Ragdoll cat is much smoother than that of a traditional Ragdoll cat.
+Mink Ragdolls got their name because the fur of this type of Ragdoll cat is much smoother than that of a traditional Ragdoll cat.

 Mink Ragdolls Colors and Patterns